onlyquads/save_timer/README.md

 # Save Timer
-# DESCRIPTION:
+## DESCRIPTION:
 A maya script that creates a shelf button that changes over time to remind user to save file.

-# INSTALLATION:
+## INSTALLATION:
+- copy the save_folder script to your maya/script directory.
-add these lines to userSetup.py:
+- add these lines to userSetup.py:

 ```
 import maya.cmds as mc